zappascout/devil_notes-sources/docs/notes_10_devil.md

-*Zork*, often referred to as "Dungeon"—hence the whimsical-seeming continued designation of this platform as "Multi-User Dungeon" (MUD), even though many MUDs have had nothing to do with wizards or sorcery (and have sometimes been geared to worthy real-world purposes).
+*Zork*, often referred to as "Dungeon"—hence the whimsical-seeming continued designation of this platform as "Multi-User Dungeon" (MUD), even though many MUDs have had nothing to do with wizards or sorcery (and have sometimes been geared to worthy real-world purposes.)
 Meeting a need, MUD1, as it became known, caught on fast and soon spawned other MUDs built on the same language and logic, which Nicholas and I would follow.